evo-terren/Gremlin.Net.CosmosDb/README.md

 ...

-using (var graphClient = new GraphClient("Your Gremlin Cosmos Db Host", "Your DB Name", "Your Graph Name", "Your Access Key"))
+using (var graphClient = new GraphClient("Your Gremlin Cosmos Db Host", "Your DB Name",
+			"Your Graph Name", "Your Access Key"))
 {
     //Create the traversal source using the graph client
     //This is the typical "g" that your gremlin queries start with var g = graphClient.CreateTraversalSource();

     //build a query using Gremlin.Net traversals
     var query = g.V("some-vertex-id").Out("some-edge-label");

     //use the SubmitAsync(ITraversal traversal) extension methods that accept Gremlin.Net traversals var response = await graphClient.SubmitAsync(query);

-	//use the .ToGremlinQuery() extension method if you need the raw query in string form for any reason (logging, validating this code actually works, etc.)
+    //use the .ToGremlinQuery() extension method if you need the raw query
+    //in string form for any reason (logging, validating this code actually works, etc.)
     Console.WriteLine(query.ToGremlinQuery());

     Console.WriteLine();